kalinchernev/ecl-website-manager/README.md

 ## Configuration

-By default, ECL project folder is assumed to be right next to this project, i.e. `../europa-component-library`.
-If this is not the case, please change in this way:
+By default, location of ECL is `./europa-component-library`.
+To change:

 ```sh
 export ECL_DIR='ecl/custom/location'